On Computing and Pricing of Adjustable Robust Chemical Process Designs: Case study: Separation of Methanol and Methyl formate

 A standard distillation column is considered to separate a binary zeotropic mixture of \emph{Methanol (MeOH)} and \emph{Methyl formate (MF)}.
 The light boiler MF is withdrawn at the top and the heavy boiler MeOH at the bottom of the column (see Fig.~\ref{fig:MeOHMFdistColumn}).

-The challenge consists in identifying HNV and WSV in order to find the Pareto set for minimizing the \emph{capital expenditures (CAPEX)} and the \emph{operating expenditures (OPEX)}, assuming uncertainties in the load of the column, the feed composition and the activity coefficients.
-OPEX is calculated per ton.
+The challenge consists in identifying HNV and WSV in order to find the Pareto set for minimizing the \emph{capital expenditures (CAPEX)} and the \emph{operating expenditures (OPEX)} (per ton), assuming uncertainties in the load of the column, the feed composition and the activity coefficients.
+In the case of these two cost objectives, we've decided not to aggregate them a priori into one overall cost function, because the multi-criteria setting is a key feature of our solution approach and the decision-maker should be able to quantify the trade-off between the two costs in order to assess changes in the costs.

 As HNV $x$ (i.e., the variables related to the design of the separation process) we choose the number of equilibrium stages $N$, the feed stage $N_f$, the diameter $D$ of the column, and the areas of the heat exchangers in the reboiler and in the condenser, $A_r$ resp. $A_c$.
 The considered WSV $y$ (i.e., the operational variables of the column) are the reflux ratio $R_V$, and the specific heat duty of the reboiler $\dot{Q}_r$.
 The (uncertain) load $l$ of the column is defined as feed mass flow rate divided by 8000 kg/h; the uncertainty of the feed composition is captured by the mass fraction $w_{MF}$ of MF in the feed and the uncertainty in the activity coefficients is modeled by the thermodynamic factor approach described in Ref.~\citenum{burger2017}.
 For the units and ranges of the HNV, the WSV, and the uncertain quantities, see Tab.~\ref{tab:uncertainties}.